 How to Rethink Home Building With Smart Home Technology

 The global smart home market is expanding at warp speed.
 What used to be a niche element of the housing market just a decade ago is now becoming the norm.
-Estimated to be worth an approximately $46.8 billion by the end of 2021, the industry has officially gone mainstream.
+Estimated to be worth approximately $46.8 billion by the end of 2021, the industry has officially gone mainstream.

 But for the most part, smart homes are designed retrospectively, with renovations and add-ons making up the bulk of today’s systems.
 That could be changing, however, as smart home building gains momentum.